arulvel07/tad2/README.md

 - Question done in leetcode and checked if all test cases are working
 - copied pasted on a c file
+- wrote the int main
+- completed 3rd subpart in 1st question